ipatch/playground-dnd-app3/README.md

 ## Note

-The easiest way to see the app in all it's beauty is to install a web server.
+The easiest way to see the app in all it's beauty is to use a web server provided by Python.

+You can see if Python is installed locally on your system by running the below command in favorite Terminal emulator. `python -V`

-If you have `Python` installed on your system you can run `python -m SimpleHTTPServer` in the root of the directory you just cloned.
+If you have `Python 2.x` installed on your system you can run `python -m SimpleHTTPServer` in the root of the directory you just cloned.

+If Python version returned above is 3.X run the below command `python -m http.server`

+In your favorite browser go to `localhost:8000`